Brno-Country District: Economy

-The largest employers with its headquarters in Brno-Country District and at least 500 employers are:
+The largest employers with headquarters in Brno-Country District and at least 500 employees are:

 Transport

 The D1 motorway from Prague to Brno and Ostrava leads across the district.
 The D2 motorway separates from it and leads from Brno to Czech-Slovak border.
 There is also the short section of the D52 motorway from Brno to Pohořelice, which further continues as the I/53 road to Znojmo.

 Sights

 The most important monuments in the district, protected as national cultural monuments, are: